alsonleej/tp/docs/UserGuide.md

 Format: `book dt/DATETIME c/CLIENT_NAME n/PERSON_NAME [desc/DESCRIPTION]`

 * Name of person provided must be in the current contact list.
-* Client name can contain letters, numbers, spaces, apostrophes, hyphens, periods, and slashes. e.g. `s/o` (son of), `d/o` (daughter of).
-Must be 1-100 characters and contain at least one letter.
+* Client name should not be blank and can contain any characters (letters, numbers, spaces, special characters, etc.).
+Must be 100 characters or less.
 * Datetime must be in `YYYY-MM-DD HH:MM` format in 24-hour notation.
 * The keyword (delimiter) here is `dt/` as it includes both date and time.